-The MTS Main Office supports all FAS buildings except the Science Center and Sever Hall.
+The MTS Main Office supports all FAS buildings except CGIS, the Science Center, and Sever Hall.
 It is located in the Science Center, Room B-02 (617-495-9460).
 The MTS Sever Hall Office supports classes and events in Sever Hall and the Extension School.
-It is located in Sever Hall,

-Room 301 (617-495-9470).
+It is located in Sever Hall, Room 301 (617-495-9470).
+The MTS CGIS Office supports classes and events in the Center for Government and International Studies (CGIS) buildings.
+It is located in the CGIS South Building Room S053 (617-495-9807).
 For assistance with classes or events in the Science Center, please contact Science Center Lecture Multimedia Services located at the Science Center, Room B-01 (617-495-5357).